 The Radiologic Technology program will foster excellence in teaching and scholarly inquiry by promoting learning opportunities in cutting-edge technology, academic rigor, and an open exchange of ideas to ensure an environment which exemplifies caring and service to the community.
+The program aims to prepare students with the attributes of responsible citizens where the community is to prepare students with the attributes of responsible citizens where the community is the program aims to prepare students with the attributes of responsible citizens where the community is the program aims to prepare students with the attributes of responsible citizens where the community is the program aims to prepare students with the attributes of responsible citizens where the community is the program aims to prepare students with the attributes of responsible citizens where the community is the community is the community of the citizens where the community is the community of the citizens where the community is the citizens where the citizens wher community.
 The program aims to prepare students with the attributes of responsible citizens who are committed to lifelong learning and who are critical thinkers and creative, capable, and culturally sensitive practitioners.
 In doing so, we will provide educated students with marketable skills and expertise in current imaging technologies.